MicrosoftDocs/common-data-model-and-service/common-data-model/data-lake.md

 # The Common Data Model and Microsoft Azure Data Lake Storage Gen2 Preview

 Data stored in the Common Data Model (CDM) format provides semantic consistency across apps and deployments.
-With the evolution of the CDM metadata system, the CDM brings the same structural consistency and semantic meaning to the data stored in Azure Data Lake Storage Gen2 Preview with hierarchical namespaces and folders containing schematized data in standard CDM format.
-The standardized metadata and self-describing data in an Azure data lake facilitates effortless metadata discovery and interoperability between data producers and consumers such as Power BI, Azure Data Factory, Azure Databricks, and Azure Machine Learning service.
+With the evolution of the CDM metadata system, the CDM brings the same structural consistency and semantic meaning to the data stored in Azure Data Lake Storage Gen2 Preview with hierarchical namespaces and folders that contain schematized data in standard CDM format.
+The standardized metadata and self-describing data in an Azure data lake facilitates metadata discovery and interoperability between data producers and consumers such as Power BI, Azure Data Factory, Azure Databricks, and Azure Machine Learning service.

 ![CDM data producers and consumers in ADLSg2](media/cdm-data-lake.png)